evilsocket/nerve/docs/index.md

 nerve -g "ollama/llama3.2?temperature=0.9&api_base=http://server-host:11434" new-agent --url 'cnn.com'
 ```

+### Load Path

+Nerve primarily loads agents from `$HOME/.nerve/`, ensuring that any agent in this folder is accessible regardless of your current working directory.
+If the agent is not found there, Nerve will then search in the current working directory as a fallback.

 ### Adding Tools

 When a tool can be represented as a shell command, you can conveniently extend the agent capabilites in the YAML: